regenerativeag/regenerativeag.github.io/docs/more.md

 Leo was our last moderator, and we will seek to add more moderators in the near future!

 ### Admins
 Admins are those who are responsible for responding to the voices in our community.
 Admins work together to implement change on behalf of our community.

-> TODO: update before going live
-> 2-3 sentences and photo for Josh.
-I will get a photo that is more true to date.

-> TODO: update before going live
-> 2-3 sentences and photo for Leo.

-> Examples of content:
->
-> - something that ties us to regenerative ag
-> - hopes and vision for the community